bardy18/abi-market-data/README.md

   ...
 ```

-The Trading App loads ALL snapshots automatically for historical analysis.
+The Trading App loads the newest 50 snapshots automatically for historical analysis (configurable in `trading_app/config.yaml`).
+Snapshots are sorted by timestamp (newest first) before applying the limit.
 Each item includes a `thumbHash`; the thumbnail image is saved at `snapshots/thumbs/<thumbHash>.png` and is displayed in the GUI.
 Thumbnails are automatically downloaded from S3 if not found locally.

 ## Configuration